Lydecker’s Narration to Us

-Later in the movie, Lydecker’s narration is addressed to McPherson, instead of to us in the audience, as Lydecker tells him about how he met Laura and how they became good friends.
+Later in the movie, Lydecker’s narration is addressed to McPherson, instead of to us in the audience.
+Lydecker tells him about how he met Laura and how they became good friends.
 It takes the form of a flashback, as Lydecker tells how he became instrumental in advancing her career in advertising.
 And he tells of the men in Laura’s life.
 First, she started seeing Jacoby, the artist that painted her picture.
 Lydecker says he never liked the man, saying, “He was so obviously conscious of looking more like an athlete than an artist.”
 Lydecker wrote a scathing column ridiculing the man and his art.
 Laura had no respect for Jacoby after that.
 There were other men, but her own discretion soon eliminated them.

 But when it happens in a movie in which we are taking things seriously, we are irked by a dream ending.
 In the movie Woman in the Window (1944), a married man falls asleep in a chair.
 After he supposedly wakes up, he meets a beautiful woman.
 They go to her apartment, where he ends up having to kill her jealous boyfriend in self-defense.
 This is followed by a coverup, blackmail, and finally suicide.
 But instead of dying from the poison he consumed, he wakes up to find out it was all a dream, and he is still sitting in that chair.
 Presumably, those who made this movie thought a dream ending would be better than an ending in which the protagonist commits suicide, but the movie is weaker for it.
-In The Ghost and Mrs. Muir (1947), a woman falls asleep in a chair, and so for the rest of the movie, we don’t know whether she was actually visited by a ghost and only dreamed him.
-The movie never makes it obvious that she is only dreaming, allowing us to enjoy the fantasy as though it really happened.
+In The Ghost and Mrs. Muir (1947), a woman falls asleep in a chair, and so for the rest of the movie, we don’t know whether she was actually visited by a ghost or only dreamed him.
+In this case, the movie never makes it obvious that she is only dreaming, allowing us to enjoy the story as though it really happened.
 Either way, when a character in a movie falls asleep in a chair, what we see from then on is probably a dream, whether this is made explicit or not.

 In his early discussion with Lydecker, McPherson says that Laura was killed with a shotgun loaded with buckshot, but no mention is made of what part of her body was shot.
 Even the second time the shotgun murder is mentioned, when McPherson is interviewing Ann, who identified the body, nothing is said in that regard.
-In fact, Ann is so casual about her ability to identify Laura that we would assume Laura was shot in the chest, if we thought about that at all.
+In fact, Ann is so casual about her ability to identify Laura that we would assume Laura was shot in the chest, if we thought about it at all.
 It is not until almost the end of the movie, when McPherson has discovered the shotgun hidden in the clock, and he realizes that Lydecker tried to kill Laura out of jealousy over Shelby, that he mentions that the woman Lydecker thought was Laura, Diane Redfern, was shot in the face with both barrels.
 (She and Shelby were using Laura’s apartment to have sex while Laura was out of town.)

 That would be fine, except that it was Bessie that found the body in first place.
-She tells McPherson that she found the body the next day.
-To protect Laura from any scandal, she hid a bottle of cheap scotch and wiped the fingerprints off the glasses before the police arrived.
-That means she was already there when Ann was brought to the apartment to identify the body that Bessie had presumably already said was that of Laura.
+She tells McPherson that in order to protect Laura from any scandal, she hid a bottle of cheap scotch and wiped the fingerprints off the glasses before the police arrived.
+Bessie is a white Uncle Tom, a woman who wants nothing more out of life than to serve her master.
+In any event, this means she was already there when Ann was brought to the apartment to identify the body that Bessie had presumably already identified, saying it was that of Laura.
 But in that case, Ann would not have heard Bessie scream, her initial shock having long since passed.

 Just before McPherson falls asleep in Laura’s apartment, he gets a visit from Lydecker, who has found out that the detective put in a bid for Laura’s portrait, and thus realizes that McPherson has fallen in love with her.
 “You better watch out, McPherson,” Lydecker says to him, “or you’ll end up in a psychiatric ward.
 I don’t think they’ve ever had a patient who fell in love with a corpse.”

 More than a few movie critics have referred to McPherson as being a necrophiliac.
-To me, a necrophiliac is someone who is aroused by a corpse and wants to have sex with it, like those characters in Maniac (1934) that work in the morgue, and seem delighted when the corpse of a good-looking woman is brought in.
-Just being aroused by a painting of a beautiful woman who happens to be dead doesn’t qualify.
+To me, a necrophiliac is someone who is aroused by a corpse and wants to have sex with it, like those characters in Maniac (1934) that work in the morgue, and seem delighted when the fresh corpse of a good-looking woman is brought in.
+I should think that just being aroused by a painting of a beautiful woman who happens to be dead doesn’t qualify.
 And yet, I have encountered this elsewhere.
 On one occasion, when I commented on how sexy I thought Maureen O’Sullivan was playing Jane in Tarzan and His Mate (1934), going about all scantily clad in her loin cloth, the guy I was talking to said, “Ew!
 But she’s so old!”
 A few years later, I made a similar comment, and the woman I was talking to recoiled, saying, “But she’s dead!”
 They think I’m weird.
 The feeling is mutual.

 Anyway, Lydecker is not only amused by the idea of a McPherson’s falling in love with someone who is dead, but also by the incongruous notion that someone as refined as Laura could fall for the likes of McPherson, who is low class and crude.
 He contemptuously asks McPherson if he has ever dreamed that Laura was his wife, indicating how ill-matched they would have been.